smapiot/piral/docs/tutorials/07-development-workflow.md

 ## Setup Phase

-In the setup phase all the processes should be derived together with the team.
+In the setup phase, all the processes should be derived together with the team.
 While most of the team performs the onboarding to the desired tech stack (i.e., writing pilets, using React plus maybe others like GraphQL, Redux, Rx, ...) a smaller team takes care of creating an initial version of the app shell.

 > Scaffold the Piral instance using the Piral CLI.

 While creating the initial version of the app shell the corresponding pilet feed should be set up.
 While a custom feed service could be desirable in the long run our recommendation is to start at least with the [public feed service](https://feed.piral.cloud).
 Setting up a pilet feed and connecting the app shell to it can be done in no time.

-> Create a pilet feed in Piral feed service.
+> Create a pilet feed in the Piral feed service.
 Connect your app shell to it.

-Once the initial version of the app shell has been created it can be published as a package to start development of pilets.
+Once the initial version of the app shell has been created it can be published as a package to start the development of pilets.
 Additionally, the app should also be available in *some* environment (e.g., a development or staging environment).

 > Publish the NPM package of the app shell in a private NPM registry.